-In 2009, hydropower's share of total electricity production was 56%, nuclear power contributed 39%.
-The remainder of 5% is covered by fossil and renewable sources.
+In 2010, hydropower's share of total electricity production was 57%, while nuclear power contributed 38%.
+The remaining 5% is covered by fossil and renewable sources.
+Table 5 and 6 provide further information on electricity production, consumption and capacity.

 TABLE 5.
 ELECTRICITY PRODUCTION, CONSUMPTION AND CAPACITY